-- Apply a light coat of petroleum jelly or corrosion retardant material to both battery terminals. - 7.
-See Figure 72.
+- Apply a light coat of petroleum jelly or corrosion retardant material to both battery terminals. - See Figure 72.
 Install ECM caddy over battery compartment.
-Tighten fastener to 20-27 N⋅m (15-20 ft-lbs). - Align ECM with latches on caddy.
+Tighten fastener to 15-20 ft-lbs (20-27 Nm). - Align ECM with latches on caddy.
 Snap ECM into place and slide to left side of vehicle until ECM rests against bracket on left side of caddy and rests on guide pins.
 The negative battery terminal should be visible through the caddy.